 Water temperature would be maintained at current levels.
 Following design features and best management practices, sedimentation would not increase from current levels.

-3.5 Aquatic and Fisheries
+3.6 Aquatic and Fisheries

-A complete Aquatics Biological Evaluation can be found in the Appendix.
-Table 3-13 displays aquatic species analyzed for the Juncrock planning area.
+A complete Aquatics Biological Evaluation can be found in Appendix D. Table 3-14 displays aquatic species analyzed for the Juncrock planning area.